 About the programme

-Glej Theatre introduced the Glej, resident programme in 2013.
+Glej Theatre introduced Glej, Resident Programme in 2013.
 This is a production model that enables a theatre director/author to develop a project or several related projects within our theatre over the course of three years.
 Porgramme started as a one-year programme, but we decided to prolonge it into 3 year scheme.

-As a production form the Glej, resident programme is a response to the notion in which theatres started coming ever closer to the cost reduction capitalist production model, which emphasises the efficiency of the final product with a short rehearsal process.
-With the one year residency Glej enables the chosen author or group of authors a relaxed and unburdened production process between 1st January and 31st December, and we believe that this represents an excellent antipode to the current fast production models.
+As a production form Glej, resident programme is a response to the notion in which theatres started coming ever closer to the cost reduction capitalist production model, which emphasises the efficiency of the final product with a short rehearsal process.
+With the three year residency Glej enables the chosen author or group of authors a relaxed and unburdened production process, and we believe that this represents an excellent antipode to the current fast production models.

-The resident programme brings back a refreshed production model into Glej Theatre, and with it our theatre returned to the core of experimental practices from which it emerged over forty years ago.
+The resident programme brings back a refreshed production model into Glej Theatre, and with it our theatre returned to the core of experimental practices from which it emerged over fifty years ago.